-Moreover, as of the date of this report, the holders of approximately 5,041,842 shares of our common stock are eligible to exercise certain rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, as of June 30, 2021, the holders of approximately 5,043,650 shares of our common stock are eligible to exercise certain rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also register shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section of our final prospectus related to our follow-on public offering in January 2021 titled "Underwriting."
+Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.